uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 ### 1.3 Data Integrity and Security

-- [ ] **Ensure Data Accuracy** Implement validation checks to maintain the accuracy and integrity of data used in fraud detectio.
+- [ ] **Ensure Data Accuracy** Implement validation checks to maintain the accuracy and integrity of data used in fraud detection.

 - [ ] **Secure Data Storage** Store sensitive data securely, employing encryption and access controls to prevent unauthorized acces.